nickjoven/blog/public/big-o-notation.md

 - Adding an element to the beginning of an array
 - Removing an element from the beginning of an array
-- Removing or replacing elements *anywhere other than the end of an array*
+- Removing or replacing elements `*anywhere other than the end of an array*
 - A loop that traverses from array[0] to array[n]
-- Built-in array methods that involve iterating over every element, like reversing of filtering, or calling *indexOf(element)*
+- Built-in array methods that involve iterating over every element, like reversing, filtering, or calling *indexOf(element)*
 - Traversing a linked list

 ## Logarithmic: O(log n)